 - Tenant affordability caps aggressive rent increases, requiring competitive pricing and thoughtful lease management.

-That said, Seville’s cultural appeal, walkable infrastructure, and growing international footprint continue to support both demand and livability—important metrics for long-term value preservation.
+That said, Seville’s cultural appeal, walkable infrastructure, and growing international footprint keep supporting both demand and livability.
+And those are exactly the metrics that matter most for long-term value preservation.

 FAQ